MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ![S2D enabled](./media/s2d/s2d-enable.png)

 After you enable a cluster with S2D, VMM does the following:
-- The Failover Clustering feature are enabled.
+- The Failover Clustering feature is enabled.
 - Storage replica and data deduplication is enabled.
 - The cluster is optionally validated and created.
 - S2D is enabled, and a storage array is created with the same name as you provided in the wizard.